-- Pregnancy warning: This medicine can have harmful effects on the unborn baby.
-Women of childbearing potential should use effective methods of birth control during your cancer treatment and for up to 1 year after stopping treatment.
-Men with female partners of childbearing potential should use effective methods of birth control during your cancer treatment and for 4 months after stopping treatment.
-Let your doctor know right away if you think you may be pregnant or may have impregnated your partner. - In women, menstrual bleeding may become irregular or stop while you are getting this medicine.
-Do not assume that you cannot become pregnant if you do not have a menstrual period. - Breastfeeding warning: Women should not breastfeed during treatment and for 1 week after stopping treatment because this medicine could enter the breast milk and cause harm to a breastfeeding baby.
+Pregnancy warning: This medicine may have harmful effects on the unborn baby.
+Women of childbearing potential should use effective methods of birth control during your cancer treatment and for at least 2 weeks after stopping treatment.
+Men with female partners of childbearing potential should use a condom during your cancer treatment and for 3.5 months after stopping treatment.

+Let your doctor know right away if you think you may be pregnant or may have impregnated your partner.

-• Fertility warning: In men and women both, this medicine may affect your ability to have children in the future.
+- Breastfeeding warning: Women should not breastfeed during treatment and for 2 weeks after stopping treatment because this medicine could enter the breast milk and cause harm to a breastfeeding baby. - Fertility warning: In men and women both, this medicine may affect your ability to have children in the future.
 Talk with your doctor or nurse if you plan to have children.
 Ask for information on sperm or egg banking.

-Revised April 2024
+Revised August 2024